trebisky/rp2040/README.md

 another thing entirely.
 The more I work with them, the more I like them.
 Everything is open source, even the bootrom code.

+* makeuf2 - tool to create uf2 files from bin files
 * blink1 - simple C program to blink the onboard LED
 * blink1_asm - same thing coded in assembly language